 Long term care means testing – savings & capital thresholds

-If you’re means-tested for care fees, the local authority will take into account the following capital and savings limits.
+If you do genuinely need to be means tested, the local authority will take into account the following capital and savings limits.
 These figures include the total value of things like your savings, investments and property.

 If your assets are greater than: